Phenotypic and molecular characterization of typhoidal and non-typhoidal Salmonella isolates from humans, animals and the environment in Ethiopia

 PhD Candidate: Anteneh Habte

-Institutions: Addis Ababa University and Armauer Hansen research Institute
+Institutions: Addis Ababa University and Armauer Hansen Research Institute

 Supervisors: Dr. Aklilu Feleke, Dr. Adane Mihret, Dr. Andargachew Mulu

 Methods: A cross-sectional study will be conducted from September 2024 to August 2027 in Addis Ababa, Adama, Assela and Hawassa cities of Ethiopia.
 328 blood/stool samples from humans, 765 samples from chickens/cattle and 272 samples from food and water will be collected.
-The collected samples will be tested for the availability of salmonella and each isolated will be further tested for drug susceptibility and sequenced for further studies.
+The collected samples will be tested for the availability of salmonella, and each isolate will be further tested for drug susceptibility and sequenced for further studies.

 Previous